Christos Michaelides

 Christos Michaelides was born in 1983 in London.
 He graduated from the Athens School of Fine Arts in 2010.
 In 2008, he received an Erasmus scholarship and attended a semester at the Slade School of Fine Arts.
 In 2023, he completed the MA Painting program at the Royal College of Arts.

-His most recent solo and group exhibitions include the group exhibition Someone Else’s Nostalgia at Crux Gallery in Athens (2021), the solo exhibition A Safe Place for Mistranslations at Alpha CK Gallery in Nicosia (2022), the duo exhibition A State of Trauma at DContemporary Gallery in London (2023), and the group exhibition There is an Island at the Embassy of Cyprus in London (2024).
+His most recent solo and group exhibitions include the solo exhibition Topographies in flux at a.antonopoulou.art Gallery in Athens (2025), the group exhibitions, Intersections II at a.antonopoulou.art Gallery in Athens (2024) and Someone Else’s Nostalgia at Crux Gallery in Athens (2021), the solo exhibition A Safe Place for Mistranslations at Alpha CK Gallery in Nicosia (2022), the group exhibition There is an Island at the Embassy of Cyprus in London (2024) and the duo exhibition A State of Trauma at DContemporary Gallery in London (2023).